jimstorch/DGGen/README.md

     $ ./generator.py

-If you need a more targeted set of characters, all of a specific profession, you can generate one like so:
+If you need a more targeted set of characters, all of a specific profession, you can generate one as per these examples:

     $ ./generator.py --type soldier --label "Green Beret" --employer "United States Army" --count 24 --output "Bravo Company.pdf"

+    $ ./generator.py --type police --employer "NYPD" --output "The 17th Precinct.pdf"

+    $ ./generator.py --type criminal --label "Thug" --employer "Fat Tony" --count 12 --output "Tony's Enforcers.pdf"

 To see what options you have available, run: